Belis0811/MaskUnet/README.md

 ## Final Notes
 * Correspondence and requests for materials should be addressed to Professor Anonymous  ( Anonymous@uAn.edu)
 * The latest weights file is currently private and will be made public at a later date.
-If you require access to the newest version, please contact Anonymous (anonymous@uAn.edu) or Professor Anonymous (Anonymous@uAn.edu).
+If you require access to the newest version, please contact Anonymous (Anonymous@uAn.edu) or Professor Anonymous (Anonymous@uAn.edu).